DocumentationConfiguration

 });

-Run dedicated workers for each queue:
+Run dedicated workers per queue:

 pidgey worker dev --queue critical --concurrency 50